 The next step in keeping a tidy cash register is to deposit cash throughout the day.
 Again, depending on the volume and size of your transactions, the number of deposits you will make will vary.
 In general, you want to choose a slower time of day, so if you’re a hopping lunch joint, noon probably is not the best time for you to be opening and counting cash from your till.

 After determining when you will be making this deposit, count your cash and remove the difference from your initial morning count.
 Having two people witness the count, confirm the amount, and see the money deposited into your safe is also important.
 So whether that is the store owner and manager, or the manager and a top-notch employee, two sets of eyes for this kind of cash drawer management will ensure a level of checks and balances within your business.

 Determine Your End-of-Day Balance

 Congratulations, you now understand how to balance a cash register drawer like a pro.
-You now have all of the knowledge you need to make sure your cash drawer check outs correctly between shifts and before you close out at the end of the business day.
+You now have all of the knowledge and cash management solutions you need to make sure your cash drawer checks out correctly between shifts and before you close out at the end of the business day